balajimore/angular-tour-of-heroes-complete/README.md

 <a href="https://chariotsolutions.com/blog/post/angular-2-spring…t-jwt-cors_part1/" target="_blank">https://chariotsolutions.com/blog/post/angular-2-spring…t-jwt-cors_part1/</a>

 If given link is down then use document file from this repository at `/doc/Integrating Angular 2 with Spring Boot, JWT, and CORS, Part 1 – Chariot Solutions.pdf`

+# How to run the Angular application?
+ 1. start command-prompt with administrative privileges.
+ 2. npm install
+ 3. npm run lite